- check the spelling of the name you entered

 What is the 6th Anti-Money Laundering Directive (6AMLD)?

-To be implemented by 3 December 2020, the Sixth Anti-Money Laundering Directive (AMLD6), was published on 12 November 2018, only four months after the 5AMLD came into force.
+Implemented on 3rd December 2020, the Sixth Anti-Money Laundering Directive (AMLD6), was published on the 12th of November 2018, only four months after the 5AMLD came into force.
 It is intended to extend and reinforce the previous AMLDs by:

 Providing a comprehensive definition of money laundering and predicate money laundering offences.